jim-blog/fog-machine/arduino/README.md

 Download and unzip the app archive:
 * <a href="https://github.com/jim-blog/fog-machine/raw/master/bin/win64/fog-controller-win64.zip">fog-controller-win64.zip</a>

-Alternatively, download and unzip the 7z app archive with <a href="https://www.7-zip.org/" target="_blank">7-Zip</a>:
+Alternatively, download the `.7z` app archive and unzip with <a href="https://www.7-zip.org/" target="_blank">7-Zip</a>:
 * <a href="https://github.com/jim-blog/fog-machine/raw/master/bin/win64/fog-controller-win64.7z">fog-controller-win64.7z</a>

+Run `fog-controller.exe`
+* if necessary, pass protection *Windows Smartscreen* that prevents the execution of the downloaded file.

 ![App](docs/app.png)